Magiepie/09test-portal/README.md

 The first build takes longer because Maven must download dependencies and compile everything.
 Temporary GitLab connection failures are retried automatically.

+Server output is written to `data/server.log`.
+The portal rotates this file every seven days, or earlier if it reaches 5 MB, and retains dated log archives for 30 days.

 Use **Stop server** to stop only the game server.
-Double-click `stop_server.bat` to stop both the game server and the 09Test Portal website.
+Double-click `stop_portal.bat` to stop both the game server and the 09Test Portal website.

+## Settings and automatic redeployment

+Open **Settings** from the portal header.
+Discord-authenticated administrators can view the settings, but only someone signed in with the local administrator password can change them or select **Run Now**.

+The Settings page controls:

+- **Deployment mode:** fast classic mode or the deeper mk2 workflow.
+- **Automatic redeploy and restart:** disabled by default.
+- **First run time:** interpreted using the server computer's local time.
+- **Repeat every:** the interval between deployments; use `4` to match the live test server's four-hour cycle.

+At the first scheduled time—and again after every configured interval—the portal stops the game server, rebuilds the latest MR and manually added branch stack, runs a clean Maven compile/package, and starts the server.
+If deployment or compilation fails, the game server remains offline so an older build is not mistaken for the new test deployment.

+The portal must be running for automatic deployments.
+Its next scheduled time is saved in `data/settings.json`; if the portal was offline when a run became due, it starts one catch-up deployment after the portal launches and then resumes the interval.

 ## Untested Linux setup